Coonti/Coonti/readme.md

 **N.B.** Coonti will wipe the MongoDB database you connect to.
 Please make backups if needed.

+To enable image resizing, install `gm`.
+If `gm` is not available, all image related functionality will not work and there will be missing images in installation and admin interface.

 ### Reinstallation

 To reinstall Coonti: stop Coonti, remove `config/coontiConfig.json` and then restart Coonti.
 It will automatically start in installation mode.
 Remember that all your data will be gone in the installation process.